 General Government includes the administrative and regulatory functions of state government.
 Certain elected officials (Governor, Lieutenant Governor, General Treasurer, Secretary of State), the Legislature, and the Department of Administration are agencies that perform an administrative function.
 The Department of Business Regulation, the Department of Labor and Training, and the Public Utilities Commission are examples of agencies that perform a regulatory function.
+The Department of Revenue coordinates revenue collection activities of several state divisions.

-Human Services is the function that provides services to individuals.
-Services provided include: the care of the disabled by the Department of Mental Health, Retardation and Hospitals; child protective and social services provided by the Department of Children, Youth and Families; health programs at the Department of Health and the Department of Human Services; financial assistance and social services provided by the Department of Elderly Affairs.
+Human Services includes agencies that provide services to individuals.
+These services provided include: the care of the disabled by the Department of Mental Health, Retardation and Hospitals; child protective and social services provided by the Department of Children, Youth and Families; health programs at the Department of Health and the Department of Human Services; financial assistance and social services provided by the Department of Human Services; and pharmaceutical assistance and home health care at the Department of Elderly Affairs.
+The Executive Office of Health and Human Services coordinates the programmatic and financing concerns of the Human Services agencies.